tsudhakar87/tsudhakar87/README.md

 - Pronouns: she/her
 - Reach me at: thillainayaki.sudhakar@gmail.com or sudhakar.th@northeastern.edu
     - My repository for projects done in college coursework is set to private to follow my university's policy on posting code online.
-    - My code is available upon request, and if you would like to view my code, please reach out to me so I can change visibilty settings as needed and contact my professors to let them know of the change.
+    - My code is available upon request.
+If you would like to view my code, please reach out to me so I can change visibilty settings as needed and contact my professors to let them know of the change.
 - Undergraduate sophomore at Northeastern University
 - Majoring in Computer Science + Biology
 - Currently learning: Advanced Learning Algorithms using TensorFlow